Dingding250/MDP-Net/README.md

 # Multi-granularity Difference Perception Network for Artifacts Localization in AI-Generated Images

 Thank you for your attention!
-We will make the code publicly available as soon as the paper is accepted.(IJCV 2026, under review)
+We will make the code publicly available as soon as the paper is accepted.(under review)

 <img width="1515" height="347" alt="image" src="https://github.com/user-attachments/assets/ff050ce0-2225-45d6-91af-e4aec420d101" />